 If you plan to visit Naples, Italy in mid-September, be sure to book your hotel well in advance.
 September 19th is the annual Feast Day of San Gennaro, the most important religious festival in Naples, Italy, and it draws huge crowds of both locals and visitors.

 A San Gennaro festival is also held in September outside of Italy in many Italian American communities outside Italy, including New York and Los Angeles and other cities across the United States.

 San Gennaro, the Bishop of Benevento and martyr who was persecuted for being a Christian and finally beheaded in 305 AD, is the patron saint of Naples.
 Inside the Cathedral or Duomo, the Chapel of the Treasure of San Gennaro is decorated with Baroque frescoes and other artworks.
 Most importantly it holds the saint's relics, including two sealed vials of his coagulated blood housed in a silver reliquary.
 According to legend, some of his blood was collected by a woman who took it to Naples, where it liquefied eight days later.

 On the morning of September 19, thousands of people fill the Naples Cathedral and Piazza del Duomo, the square in front of it, hoping to see the saint's blood liquefy in what's known as the miracle of San Gennaro.
-In a solemn religious ceremony, the Cardinal removes the vials of blood from the chapel where they're kept, and takes them in a procession, along with a bust of San Gennaro, to the cathedral's high altar.
+In a solemn religious ceremony, the Cardinal removes the vials of blood from the chapel, and takes them in a procession, along with a bust of San Gennaro, to the cathedral's high altar.

 The miracle of San Gennaro's blood is also performed on December 16 and the Saturday before the first Sunday in May, as well as special times during the year to ward off disasters, such as an eruption of Mount Vesuvius, or for visiting dignitaries, including Popes.
 Pope Francis visited the church in 2015, and the blood supposedly "half-liquefied" for him.